punakha

 • RKPO Green Resort

-This stylish retreat near Chimi Lhakhang features green roofs, lush setting, and warm hospitality-perfect for relaxation and cultural access.
+This stylish retreat near Chimi Lhakhang features green roofs, a lush setting, and warm hospitality-perfect for relaxation and cultural access.

 • Zhingkham Resort